gennadiy403/calcJS/README.md

 # calcJS
-It can calculate with operations only ' + ' and ' * '.
-History saving to http://databoom.space/ (cloudy DB)
+It can calculate using just the ' + ' and ' * ' operations.
+History is stored in the http://databoom.space/ (cloudy DB).
 Run index.html and try to calculate